 As I walked towards breakfast I could see Taleb waiting for me with an inviting smile.
 He greeted me so kindly and warmly that I started to feel a tad bit better.

-As I sat for breakfast he would come over to check on my and just pat me on the shoulder.
-I honestly don’t think he knew how much I needed this and how he became a grandfather to me.
+As I sat for breakfast he would come over to check on me and just pat me on the shoulder.
+I honestly don't think he knew how much I needed this and how he became a grandfather to me.
 His warm smile and greeting each morning felt like I was with family.

 I am so thankful for these moments each morning.

 When I think about my stay at the King David the first thing I think of is the kindness and warmth from Taleb.
 While the room was great, the view amazing and the food was delicious the thing that made the biggest impact on my stay was his kindness.

 Top Things to do in Isreal with Kids

 During your stay make sure and check out these Free Self Guided Walking Tours of the Jerusalem's Old City